Retail Real Estate Investing Blog | RockStep Capital

 Though Weiner Stores is no longer around, its influence lives on through RockStep Capital, proving that the best business lessons stand the test of time.

-Long before viral marketing and social media ads, retailers relied on catchy TV commercials to capture shoppers’ attention—and Weiner Stores was no exception.
-One of the most memorable advertisements from the brand’s history featured a Superman-inspired character called “Weinerman”, a playful spoof on the Man of Steel, swooping in to save the day with unbeatable deals on clothing.
+Before viral marketing and social media, retailers leaned on catchy TV ads—and Weiner Stores was no exception.
+One of its most memorable spots featured “Weinerman,” a Superman-inspired spoof, swooping in with unbeatable clothing deals.

 Want to see Weinerman in action?
 Watch the classic Weiner Stores TV ad below: